 How can software slow your PC?

-The main reason that your PC might slow down is due to running many tasks, therefore taking up RAM, processing power and hence reducing your PC’s performance.
-But we all know it will not be that easy of an answer, don’t we?
+The main reason that your PC might slow down is due to running many tasks, therefore taking up RAM, and processing power and hence reducing your PC’s performance.
+But we all know it will not be that easy of an answer, won’t we?
 Well, first, any software that requires a lot of power is an easy target to blame, but even smaller and less power-hungry tasks like your RGB control software can also cause problems.
 The bottom line is any software that runs more than a considerable amount of time can slow down your PC and might even force you to close it altogether.
-We have a plethora of how-to guides, tutorials for all your tech needs.
+We have a plethora of how-to guides, and tutorials for all your tech needs.
 Let’s dive into the issue at hand and read about the five common errors/problems that can slow your PC.

 1. Installation errors :

-The most common solution to installation error is to stop the installation process either by withdrawing the installation wizard or trying to close the installation wizard, or even completing the process from the task manager.
+The most common solution to installation errors is to stop the installation process either by withdrawing the installation wizard trying to close the installation wizard, or even completing the process from the task manager.
 If you want to know more, follow us right here at this website.
 The most common way of finding this is by just monitoring the time it takes to open an application or the installation wizard or just looking for pop-ups that indicate that the installation has failed or is taking much longer than expected.
 So next time your PC gets stuck during a game installation, try redownloading it or restarting it because adding more RGB fans is not an ideal solution.
 Also, you might end up increasing the processing load anyway.

 2. Old Drivers :

 A driver communicates with the hardware and acts as a bridge between the application and the hardware.
 Old and outdated drivers may take a much longer time to finish a process that might be a lot faster with newly released drivers.
 That is why there are drivers in the first place, as OS could easily do the same job but update an OS for every single refresh of hardware.